rashidhamidov/model-form/README.md

 * product.store
 * product.update

-It automaticaly get the model data id from your send with form function
+It automatically gets the model data id from your send with form function

 ```php
 private function setRootName()